Maternal Child Health

 • Child growth and development assessments and referral for services as needed

-• Food coupons for specified nutritious foods according to eligibility category
+• Specified nutritious foods according to eligibility category

 • Nutrition education